ArpitAswal/YOLO_Pay/README.md

 } } }

 ## Note:
+- The App is made for only Android devices as it is run on Windows
-- Instead of local host add your IP4 address
+- Instead of the local host, add your IPv4 address
-- It does not do freeze animation instead it display image but the image does not export perfectly from Figma.
+- It does not do freeze animation; instead, it displays an image but does not export perfectly from Figma.
 -  Find Your Local IP Address

    **Windows:** Run ipconfig in Command Prompt → Look for IPv4 Address (e.g., 192.168.1.100).

    **Mac/Linux:** Run ifconfig → Find inet under Wi-Fi.

-- Do the changes in server.js file also, set the port to either 3000 or 5000
+- Do the changes in the server.js file also, set the port to either 3000 or 5000

 ## Tech Stack
 #### Technology	           Purpose